 Where To Eat After Your Kaena Point Hike From Mokuleia

 It’s a flat walk to Kaena Point and back (from both access points) and it’s a popular hike for large groups or families traveling with small children.
-I’ve even seen lucky babies being pushed in those jogger strollers with ease.
 After the hike, I recommend heading to Kono’s North Shore for some 12-hour slow-roasted kalua pork!